Skip to main content

 The result is a city that is heavily car-dependent.
 The LYNX Blue Line light rail covers a single north-south corridor, but for most Charlotte residents, driving is the only practical option.
 That means more cars on roads that were not built for the current population -- and more commercial truck traffic on the interstates feeding Charlotte's distribution and logistics industry.

 Mecklenburg County consistently ranks as one of the top two counties in North Carolina for total crash volume, with an estimated 30,000 to 40,000 reported crashes per year.
-Charlotte has also been identified as one of the more dangerous cities in the Southeast for pedestrians, leading to the city's adoption of Vision Zero safety initiatives.
+Charlotte recorded 81 traffic deaths in 2024 -- a 9% increase over 2023 -- and the city has been identified as one of the more dangerous places in the Southeast for pedestrians, leading to the adoption of the Vision Zero safety initiative.

 Charlotte's Most Dangerous Roads and Intersections